 The Tale of Three Tasks

-The activities in room two started with three tasks – 1 math task, 1 physics task, 1 history/literature task.
+The activities in room two started with three tasks – 1 math task, 1 physics task, 1 history/literature.

 A screenshot of the signpost:

-In how many ways can 3 students from different houses (Gryffindor, Slytherin, Ravenclaw) can order in a line while waiting to enter the classroom?
+How many ways can 3 students from different houses (Gryffindor, Slytherin, Ravenclaw) order in a line while waiting to enter the classroom?

-Final solution: The direction depended on how we stuck the singnpost on the wall.
+Final solution: The direction depended on how we stuck the signpost on the wall.